nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

-However, this hasn't been reflected in your gender pay gap figures with a mean pay gap of 23.6% and an even more alarming median pay gap of 66.7% (calculated as before, but using the median pay levels instead of the mean).
+However, this hasn't been reflected in your gender pay gap figures with a mean pay gap of 23.6% and an even more alarming median pay gap of 66.7% (calculated as before, but using median pay levels instead of the mean).

 |       | Male salary (£) | Female salary (£) | Gap (%) |